 - Be sure your resume is easy to read.

 Keep it simple and classic.
 Your resume is not the place to express your individuality or personality.
 The admissions committee will appreciate your use of a traditional font, with a font size of 10-point or larger.

 - Don’t forget the things that will make you stand out.

 Be sure that your awards, publications, professional licenses and organizations, and positions in volunteer groups are included in your resume.
 Keeping your space limitation in mind, list just the most impressive ones.

 - Be sure to edit and proofread your resume.

 As with your essays, you want to be sure to avoid misspellings and grammatical errors in your resume.
 Once you have proofed your resume, ask a friend, colleague, or professional proofreader to go over it.
 A fresh set of eyes will often catch mistakes that you missed.

 Don't push off your resume until the last minute; it's your primary tool for making a first impression, so you'll need to make sure you truly put forth your best work!

-Do you want more advice on how to draft a powerful MBA application resume?
-Check out Accepted's professional MBA resume editing services and choose the one that will help you create an MBA resume that will prove to the adcoms that you're committed, motivated, and have a strong work ethic!
+Check out Accepted's professional MBA resumes editing services and choose the one that will help you create a resume that will prove to the adcoms that you're committed and motivated and have a strong work ethic!